djosephsen/skinnywhale/README.md

 docker info
 ```

-You should now see a "skinny" version of the container listed as an image.
-You
+ANYWAY if everything went ok, skinnywhale will write a "skinny" version of the
+container you listed as an image.
+You should see it listed in *docker images*.
-can specify this image in a Dockerfile like so:
+You can specify this image in a Dockerfile like so:

 ```
 FROM skinny_8efbc5497abb